akmn35/new.dist/README.md

 #> [1] 0.04952547
 ```

-`ptpmd` Distribution function for the Power Muth Distribution shape
+`ptpmd` Distribution function for the Power Muth distribution shape
 (beta) and scale (alpha) parameters.

 ``` r